 "The department really pushed me to think and write critically as a historian, supported and encouraged me at every turn, and demonstrated ways of reaching average students and people that I use daily in the field."
 Elizabeth Parnizca (History B.A., 2011)

 "I started to see education as the key to progress and change, and knew that I would only find meaning in a career if I helped someone feel the way I did.
 So, I decided on teaching!”
 Kelly McCardle (Social Studies/Secondary Education B.A., 2020)

 What if there were a way to tell the story of why we are the way we are?
 To study human behavior as if in a lab with unlimited evidence?
 To preserve what makes us unique and understand what keeps us going?

 History helps us discover new meaning in the past, present and future.
 Our students learn the best practices of historical research while developing the skills for a successful career: thinking critically, communicating effectively and tackling complex problems.
 Our majors excel in careers in politics, the legal profession, business and marketing, human resources, information and library sciences, law enforcement, journalism, public relations, intelligence or security analysis, sales and recruitment, education and more.

-With dedicated professors who want to mentor you, a diverse offering of courses, and opportunities for independent research, history majors are equipped to go far.
+With dedicated professors who want to mentor you, a diverse offering of courses, and opportunities for independent research, History majors and Social Studies/Secondary Education majors are equipped to go far.